The Minimum Hours Scramble

 Talk with your preceptor about increasing your hours.
 Are there additional projects you could take on?
 Can you work longer days or additional days per week?
 Would remote work allow you to log hours that site constraints currently prevent?

 Contact your academic program early if requirements seem impossible to meet.
 Faculty coordinators have seen many students face this challenge.
 They may be able to offer extensions, adjust requirements, or identify solutions you had not considered.
-They cannot help if they do not know you are struggling.
+The end-of-semester crunch affects many students simultaneously, so programs often have established processes for managing these situations.

 Examine your other commitments for flexibility.
 Can you reduce work hours temporarily?
 Can family or friends provide support that frees up time?
 Are there course obligations where professors might offer extensions or alternative arrangements?